-"I /think/ I feel air coming up."
+"I think I feel air coming up."

 "Now listen."
-He rose and stamped upon the place, and a flame of hope shot up in our hearts. /lt rang hollow./ great heavens! there, let in level with the rock, was a stone ring.
+He rose and stamped upon the place, and a flame of hope shot up in our hearts.
+It rang hollow.

+With trembling hands I lit a match.
+I had only three left, and we saw that we were in the angle of the far corner of the chamber, a fact that accounted for our not having noticed the hollow sound of the place during our former exhaustive examination.
+As the match burnt we scrutinised the spot.
+There was a join in the solid rock floor, and, great heavens! there, let in level with the rock, was a stone ring.
 We said no word, we were too excited, and our hearts beat too wildly with hope to allow us to speak.
 Good had a knife, at the back of which was one of those hooks that are made to extract stones from horses' hoofs.
 He opened it, and scratched round the ring with it.
 Finally he worked it under, and levered away gently for fear of breaking the hook.
 The ring began to move.
 Being of stone it had not rusted fast in all the centuries it had lain there, as would have been the case had it been of iron.
 Presently it was upright.
 Then he thrust his hands into it and tugged with all his force, but nothing budged.